ali7naseh/llm_local_censorship/README.md

 ## Data Artifacts

-The `data/` directory contains data schemas and releasable data artifacts associated with the experiments.
-Some datasets or model outputs may be released only in partial, redacted, or representative form due to safety, licensing, provider-term, or political-sensitivity considerations.
+The `data/` directory contains releasable data artifacts associated with the experiments.

 ### Files

-- `data/schema.md`: description of the main dataset fields used in the analysis.
-- `data/calibration_scores.csv`: calibration prompt-response pairs with selected judge scores used for score normalization.
+- `data/calibration_set.csv`: calibration prompt-response pairs with selected judge scores used for score normalization.
-- `data/sample_curated_prompts.csv`: representative or redacted examples from the curated local-censorship prompt dataset, where release is appropriate.
+- `data/censorship_dataset.csv`: representative examples from the curated local-censorship prompt dataset, where release is appropriate.

 ### Expected Dataset Columns